 Note that the format of the location string is storage format specific.
-See IMedium::location and IMedium::location and <a href="Imedium:enable-14"
+See IMedium::location and IMedium for more details.

 - VBOX_E_OBJECT_NOT_FOUND: format identifier is invalid.
 See ISystemProperties::mediumFormats[]. - VBOX_E_FILE_ERROR: location is a not valid file name (for file-based formats only).